 Black, fifty-seven, is a native of Havre, earned his undergraduate diploma from the University of Montana, and has a regulation diploma from Cornell University in Ithaca, New York.

-Black become an assistant attorney well-known in Montana from 2011-2015, often working on cases defending the constitutionality of Montana statutes, inclusive of widespread election and campaign finance laws.
+Black became an assistant attorney well-known in Montana from 2011-2015, often working on cases defending the constitutionality of Montana statutes, inclusive of widespread election and campaign finance laws.

-He has also been litigation director for the Montana Legal Services Association, representing low-profits Montanans in civil felony instances and problems.
+He has also been litigation director for the Montana Legal Services Association, representing low-income Montanans in civil felony instances and problems.

-“I think I actually have vast information of ways the criminal system operates in Montana and the way it impacts humans,” he stated.
+“I think I have vast information on ways the criminal system operates in Montana and the way it impacts humans,” he stated.